SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/faq.md

 ---
 id: faq
 title: FAQ
-description: Frequently asked questions about Sumo Logic OpenTelemetry Collector from our customers and field teams.
+description: Frequently asked questions about the Sumo Logic OpenTelemetry Collector from our customers and field teams.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';